AvolitesLtd/TitanManual/docs/cues/playback-options.md

 ### Key Profile
 Sets the [key profile](../system-settings/key-profiles.md) individually for this playback.
 Global sets the back to the global default setting for playbacks.
-A shortcut to change the key profile for a playback is to hold the \<Options\> button down while pressing the handle select.
+A shortcut to change the key profile for a playback is to hold the <Keys.HardKey>Options</Keys.HardKey> button down while pressing the handle select.

 ---